UUDigitalHumanitieslab/microcontact/README.md

 For production use, copy `microcontact/settings.py` to a separate file.
 Put this file elsewhere in the filesystem under restrictive access rights, then modify its contents.
 There are many settings that need to be overridden because of security considerations; please see the comments.

-In either case, set the environment variable `DJANGO_SETTINGS_MODULE` to the path to your customized settings module in order to use it.
+In either case, set the environment variable `DJANGO_SETTINGS_MODULE` to the module name of your customized settings in order to use it.
+Depending on location of your settings module, you may also need to set `PYTHONPATH`.
 For documentation, see the [Django documentation on settings][1].

 Google Maps API key
 -------------------